JeffVandrewJr/bitstein-test-env/README.md

 That's literally it.
 You're done.
 You can easily tear the setup down with `sudo docker-compose down`.

-## Simplifications and differences from the canonical version Medium post instructions:
+## Simplifications and differences from the Instructions on Medium:

 1. He calls his two lightning nodes "1" and "2."
 Here they are instead called "alice" and "bob".